Ties with the F1 legend seem to have inflated the price. Maybe

 What we say:

-The latest Bentley Conti GTC is undeniably a beautifully crafted affair, both inside and out
+The Bentley Conti GTC is undeniably a beautifully crafted affair, both inside and out

 What is it?

-The Bentley Continental GTC was belatedly given the mechanical and visual updates its coupe sister car benefitted from in 2011, but this only served to further enhance its position as an object of real desire.
+The Bentley Continental GTC was belatedly given the mechanical and visual updates its coupe sister car benefitted from in 2011, but in 2015 benefitted from the same mild tweaks given to the coupe at the same time.
 The Continental GTC is arguably better proportioned than its coupe sibling thanks to the flatter rear bootline and lower roof.
 Now faster than ever, its hood is so sumptuously thick you wonder how it folds.
 And with the launch of the V8 version, Bentley has taken the entry-level prices down to a slightly more affordable level.
 It hardly becomes mainstream but, when combined with much better economy, does make it more viable.

-The new Speed version becomes the first soft-top Bentley to crack 200mph, thanks to a revised-for-2013 625bhp W12 engine.
+The Speed version is the first soft-top Bentley to crack 200mph, thanks its 625bhp W12 engine.
+It’s a colossally fast and effortless machine, crushing continents almost as quickly as it empties the fuel tank.
 Even so, our pick remains the V8, packing 500bhp and torque almost as monstrous as the W12.
-It’s perfectly fast enough, just as effortless and, best of all, is more engaging than the bigger motor.
+It’s perfectly fast enough, and if not, Bentley not offers it in rortier, snortier 521bhp V8 S guise too.

 The V8’s lighter weight also aids the handling.
 That huge nose tucks into corners more eagerly and the massive 2.5-tonne kerbweight doesn’t seem quite as mesmerising.
 You could even call it lithe, if you hadn’t ever sampled the delicacy or finesse of a Porsche or Aston.
 The four-wheel drive chassis also hangs on gamely but, should your senses finally return and you begin driving the Conti GTC in the way nature intended, it will also waft along with a cosseting ride and extremely relaxing gait.